QueryClick/lunch-and-learn/session-two/README.md

 ## Downloading, installing and running the application.
 The application is split up into two parts:
 1. Frontend - Where we will make our API calls to display data
 2. Backend -  Where the API routes are defined

+**Again, please note**: The backend service was developed quickly for a training session at QueryClick.
+It is not suitable for a production application but can be a starting point!
+For example, the `POST` route doesn't validate and sanitise user input.
+Please use at your own risk.

 ### Downloading source code
 1. Clone this repository and CD to it: